This history of music and the military is as remarkable as their future

 Accredited music therapy programs began to emerge throughout the 1950s as the intervention became more standardized and implemented.
 Research on the effectiveness of music therapy in treating various conditions has also expanded in the last few decades.
 Many studies have assessed music therapy as a clinical treatment for PTSD in different populations, concluding that music therapy could reduce symptoms of the stress disorder.
 Studies have also confirmed the positive effects music therapy had on PTSD patients in military populations, with results confirming reduced symptoms rates and positive emotional changes in soldiers and veterans.

-Along with music therapy research studies emerging throughout the 1900s, specialized training and education for music therapists had also been established.
+Along with music therapy research, specialized training and education for music therapists had also been established in the 1900's.
 College programs for music therapy were developed and the establishment of the National Association for Music Therapy in 1950 cemented music therapy as a groundbreaking clinical practice in the US.
 The stories of those who love and practice music therapy are as important as the history of the therapy itself.

 A modern-day example of music therapy integrated into the military can be seen though Jake Keller of Morganton, North Carolina.
 He joined the US Army in 2014 and brought his music therapy skills along with him.
 Keller had already completed a bachelor’s in music performance in 2013 and started on a bachelor’s in music therapy from Appalachian State University the following year.

-Following the completion of his bachelor’s in music therapy, Keller interned at an Asheville hospice care facility--which is one of many places where music therapy is practiced on military populations like veterans.
-Opportunities for music lovers like Keller to work with military personnel, military families, and veterans are bountiful.
+Following the completion of his bachelor’s in music therapy, Keller interned at an Asheville hospice care facility--which is one of many places where music therapy is practiced on veterans.
 Music therapy is practiced in a wide variety of settings for the military, such as VA hospitals and military bases.
 And as the number of settings in which one can receive music therapy for military-related traumas increases, the future of music therapy practice seems brighter.

 With the amazing effects that music has shown on military personnel and their mental health, music therapy shows promise in having continued support from the US military.
 Research studies and music therapists alike hope to make the treatment more accessible to those in need of it.
 An inspiring music therapy initiative from the National Endowment of the Arts shows promise in that goal becoming a reality.